CookbookCompass/webweavers/Documents/design.md

  - Preconditions: User is logged in.
  - Main Flow: The user clicks on the profile icon or menu option to access their profile page.
  - Postconditions: The user views their profile page with personal information, favorites, and settings.
+ - Requirement: Accessing the profile page fulfills the requirement for displaying user information and listing user's favorite recipes - Functional Requirement 6 (Profile Page).

 2. User Views and Edits Their Information
  - Primary Actor: Logged in User
  - Preconditions: User is on their profile page.
  - Main Flow: The user selects an option to edit their profile information and submits the changes.
  - Postconditions: The user's profile information is updated.
+ - Requirement: Editing profile information aligns with the requirement for providing settings options for users to customize their profiles - Functional Requirement 6.3 (Profile Page).

 3. User Views List of Their Favorited Recipes
  - Primary Actor: Logged in User
  - Preconditions: User is on their profile page.
  - Main Flow: The user navigates to the favorites section to view a list of recipes they have saved.
  - Postconditions: User can browse and select any favorite recipe to view its details.
+ - Requirement: This use case matches the requirement to list the user's favorite recipes on their profile page - Functional Requirement 6.2 (Profile Page).

 4. User Removes Recipes from Their Favorites
  - Primary Actor: Logged in User
  - Preconditions: User is viewing their list of favorited recipes.
  - Main Flow: The user selects and removes recipes from their favorites.
  - Postconditions: The selected recipes are removed from the user's favorites list.
+ - Requirement: Removing recipes from favorites is an extension of managing the list of favorite recipes - Functional Requirement 6.2 (Profile Page).

 5. User Logs Out from Dropdown Menu
  - Primary Actor: Logged in User
  - Preconditions: User is logged in and wishes to log out.
  - Main Flow: The user selects the logout option from a dropdown menu or profile page.
  - Postconditions: The user is logged out and redirected to the homepage or login page.
+ - Requirement: The logout feature corresponds to the requirement for including a logout option for users to securely log out - Functional Requirement 6.4 (Profile Page).

 <img width="713" alt="image" src="https://github.com/CookbookCompass/webweavers/assets/149122197/3afc67c9-1727-4a95-9bd3-9faa60f1a551">